HuChaoyong/GitTest/README.md

 # GitTest
-this is a GitTest  repository
-this is my local some change
-edit readme . and push on server
+this is a GitTest  repository  on temp I add some code. this is my local some change edit readme . and push on server